Hurricane Lee targets New England and eastern Canada with wind, roiling seas and rain

 “We fear nor’easters up here more than the remnants of a tropical storm," said Andrea Silverthorne, who works in reception and reservations at the Inn on the Wharf in Lubec, Maine's easternmost town.

+Kent Thomas and his wife Robin, from Chapel Hill, North Carolina, watched the weather reports closely before deciding to travel to Mount Desert Island, home to Acadia National Park.
+They're used to big storms back home, so they're going with the flow.

+“We’ll hunker down like everyone else with the winds and the weather,” Kent Thomas said while visiting Bar Harbor.
+“We have a lot of experience with tropical storms and hurricanes in North Carolina.
+Power outages and tree damage go with the territory.”

-Destructive hurricanes are relatively rare this far to the north, in New England and Atlantic Canada.
+Destructive hurricanes are relatively rare this far to the north.
 The Great New England Hurricane of 1938 brought gusts as high as 186 mph (300 kph) and sustained winds of 121 mph (195 kph) at Massachusetts’ Blue Hill Observatory.
 But there have been no storms that powerful in recent years.

 The last storm to make landfall in New England as a hurricane was Bob, which tore across Cape Cod and charged northward toward Maine, losing steam and becoming a tropical storm, according to the National Weather Service.